Education Programs - Resource Conservation Workshop

 Subjects to be Covered

-Students will be housed in the Sullivan Residence Hall (air conditioned) on NCSU campus.
+Students will be housed in Sullivan Residence Hall (air conditioned dormitory) on NCSU campus.
 Adult counselors will be provided based on one counselor for every 7-8 students.

 In case of emergency, call 919.515.2261 (between 8:00 a.m. and 5:00 p.m.); after 5:00 p.m. call Campus Public Safety at 919.515.3333.
 Be prepared to identify your student by name along with the specifics of your emergency.

 During the week, some organized meals will be provided in conjunction with the workshop.
-There will be several meals that will need to be purchased separately; numerous eating facilities are available in the vicinity of Sullivan Residence Hall where these additional meals can be purchased.
+There will be several meals that will need to be purchased separately so bring some cash; numerous eating facilities are available in the vicinity of the dormitory where students are housed where additional meals can be purchased.

 A student who has demonstrated an interest in natural resource conservation is eligible to attend.
 High school graduates are not eligible to attend.
 Priority should be given to sophomores, juniors and seniors.
 Students may participate only one time in this workshop.